MicrosoftDocs/Viva/Viva/learning/workday-integration.md

 1. Add report fields.
     1. Once you select **OK**, the “Data Source” automatically sets the value as “Learning Enrollments.”
 Leave the “Data Source filter” field blank.

     1. Add the fields in “Columns” as per below schema.
-You see two objects for “learning Assignment”, select the one with a blue icon next to it.
+You see two objects for “learning Enrollment, select the one with a blue icon next to it.

     | Business Object | Field | Column Heading Override | Column Heading Override XML Alias |
     | - | - | - | - |